ga4gh/va-spec/schema/defs/annotation/VariationGermlineConditionStatement.rst

       - string
       - 0..1
       - A free-text description of the InformationEntity.
-   *  - confidence_level
+   *  - strength
-      - string
+      - `Coding <core.json#/$defs/Coding>`_
       - 0..1
-      - A qualitative term describing the degree of confidence held by the creator of the information entity,  that the information it represents is true.
+      - A coded term describing the strength of support that the information the statement represents is true.
    *  - confidence_score
       - :ref:`DataItem`
       - 0..1
-      - A quantitative score reflecting the degree of confidence held by the creator of the information  entity, that the information it represents is true.
+      - A quantitative score reflecting the degree of confidence that the information  the information entity represents is true.
    *  - method
       - :ref:`Method`
       - 0..1